Product formulas for basic hypergeometric series by evaluations of Askey--Wilson polynomials: Introduction

 \subsection{Preliminaries}

-{ We adopt the following set notations:~$\N_0:=\{0\}\cup\N=\{0, 1, 2, ...\}$, and we use the sets $\Z$, $\R$, $\CC$ which represent the integers, real numbers and complex numbers respectively, {and further write} $\CCast:=\CC\setminus\{0\}$.
-Throughout the paper, we assume that the empty sum vanishes and the empty product is unity. {We also adopt the following conventions for succinctly writing elements of lists.
-To indicate sequential positive and negative elements, we write $\pm a:=\{a,-a\}.$ We also adopt the analogous short notation $z^{\pm}:=\{ z,z^{-1}\}$.}
+We adopt the following set notations:~$\N_0:=\{0\}\cup\N=\{0, 1, 2, ...\}$, and we use the sets $\Z$, $\R$, $\CC$ which represent the integers, real numbers and complex numbers respectively, {and further write} $\CCast:=\CC\setminus\{0\}$.
+Throughout the paper, we assume that the empty sum vanishes and the empty product is unity.
+We also adopt the following conventions for succinctly writing elements of lists.
+To indicate sequential positive \textit{and} negative elements and powers, we write